Foot and Ankle International

 - final preparation:

-- after satisfactory trial placement, acetabulum is further prepared by removing any remaining soft tissue & clearing out bone cysts;
+- after trial placement, acetabulum is further prepared by removing any remaining soft tissue & clearing out bone cysts;

 - fill cysts with reamed bone graft and apply reamer in reverse to help impact the graft;

-- Component Insertion:
+- Component Insertion

 - Case Example:

-- 35 year old male w/ near anklyosed hip following a GSW to the hip;
+- 35-year-old male w/ near anklyosed hip following a GSW to the hip;

 - preoperative films appeared to indicate that little or no medialization was necessary;

-- postoperative films, however, indicate that the cup was lateralized (hence, reaming was inadequate);
+- postoperative films, however, indicate that the cup was lateralized (hence, reaming was inadequate)

 Position, orientation and component interaction in dislocation of the total hip prosthesis.